kubernetes/kops/docs/networking/lyft-vpc.md

         KubernetesCluster: myclustername.mydns.io
 ```

-In this example, new interfaces will be attached to subnets tagged with `kubernetes_kubelet = true`.
+In this example, new interfaces will be attached to subnets tagged with `KubernetesCluster = myclustername.mydns.io`.

 ## Troubleshooting